Leadership

 The Way of the Sun – Sun Modo on the rise.

-The Way of The Sun – Sun Modo on the rise.
-Back in 2011 was when Sun Modo first began to raise their profile here in Clark County.
-Sun Modo means -the way of the sun, and they were following the growth of the solar industry by providing innovative racking systems for installing solar systems. […]
+The Way of The Sun - Sun Modo on the rise.
+(Image from The Columbian) Back in 2011 was when Sun Modo first began to raise their profile here in Clark County.
+Sun Modo means -the way of the sun, and they were following the growth of the solar industry by providing innovative racking systems for installing solar systems.
+They were identified as a rising new business both by their regular attendance at...

 5 Notable Things about Economy in October